NetherGamesMC/support/docs/refund-policy.md

 We support three payment gateways in our store, Stripe, PayPal, and paysafecard.

 ::: tip ACCIDENTAL PURCHASE?
-We will always provide refunds if a purchase was unauthorized or made by error within 5 days of purchase.
+We will always provide refunds if a purchase was unauthorized or you change your mind within 5 days of purchase.
 Open a "Billing Issue" request at [ngmc.co/request](https://ngmc.co/request).
 :::

 ::: danger PLEASE NOTE